 Several innovations involved the use and firing of squibs, the small charges that cause the bullet holes in costumes and sets.
 The special effects team came up with a firing mechanism using compressed air, instead of the traditional pyrotechnics, so that actors could be much closer together when a squib went off without the dangers inherent in conventional squibs.
 They also invented a new firing system, whereby an actor was pre-wired with up to eight hits, controlled by a button he activated that was hidden in the sleeve of his costume.

-The title of the series (and of Stephen Ambrose's book) is from William Shakespeare's "Henry V": "This story[of the battle] shall the good man teach his son, And Crispin Crispian shall ne'er go by From this day to the ending of the world But we in it shall be remembered We few, we happy few, we band of brothers.
+The title of the series (and of Stephen Ambrose's book) is from William Shakespeare's "Henry V": "This story (of the battle) shall the good man teach his son, And Crispin Crispian shall ne'er go by.
+From this day to the ending of the world.
+But we in it shall be remembered.
+We few, we happy few, we band of brothers.
 For he today that sheds his blood with me Shall be my brother; be he ne'er so vile, This day shall gentle his condition."

 The dummies were modeled after auto crash test dummies, so they had the proper weight and dimensions, and their joints behaved like human joints.
 When the dummy took a hit, the electromagnet was released and the dummy crumpled as a human would.

-Bart Ruspoli (Ed Tipper) had to miss the first day of boot camp in order to undergo make-up and prosthetics tests for the eventual scene where his character would get an eye blown off.
+Bart Ruspoli (Ed Tipper) had to miss the first day of boot camp in order to undergo make-up and prosthetics tests for the scene where his character would get an eye blown off.
 It was Ron Livingston's job to train him how to assemble an M1 rifle when he joined the others.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

-In "Day Of Days" when the company first attacks the German gun position at Brecourt, there appears to be some kind of cinematic error when it looks as though an American soldier throws a grenade and it explodes upon hitting a fleeing German soldier.
-Grenades don't explode on contact; they have timed fuses.
-However, this actually happened: 'Buck Compton' had been an All-American catcher for UCLA and threw that grenade at the enemy with no arc and it exploded as soon as it struck.
+In episode two, "Day Of Days", when the company first attacks the German gun position at Brecourt, there appears to be some kind of cinematic error when it looks as though an American soldier throws a grenade and it explodes upon hitting a fleeing German soldier.
+Grenades don't explode on contact, they have timed fuses.
+However, this actually happened: Buck Compton had been an All-American catcher for UCLA and threw that grenade at the enemy with no arc, and it exploded as soon as it struck.
 However, unlike in the film, when the grenade hit the soldier in the back and exploded, in the actual incident, it hit him in the head and exploded.